Showing Solidarity at Write for Rights

 You might think that writing to a young person you don't know will make no difference, or that they won't want to hear from you.
 But when you're locked up or in fear for your life for calling out injustice, having someone tell you they believe in you, matters a lot.
 Whoever you choose to write to, remember that they will love to hear from you.
 They may feel anxious and alone, and your words will bring comfort and hope to them.

-Last year, your messages to Mônica Benício in Brazil made a huge difference after her partner, Marielle Franco, was killed.
+Two years ago, your messages to Mônica Benício in Brazil made a huge difference after her partner, Marielle Franco, was killed.
 Marielle was a charismatic local politician and defender of the poorest in Brazil and after she was killed, people worldwide sent over half a million messages demanding answers and justice.
 The messages you send demanded "Who killed Marielle Franco?" and in March 2019, two ex-police offiers were arrested for her killing.
 It was a first step towards justice.

 What is solidarity?